 Bike gear brand North St. makes waterproof daypacks with interchangeable pockets, so adventurers can go from lugging a laptop to getting away for the weekend in mere moments.

 Gifts for Gardeners

-Women-owned Moxie & Moss makes women’s gardening clothes that fit, work and look good.
-Their pants are durable enough that wearers earn a prize if their jeans ever tear, meaning they’ll surely stand up to your favorite female gardener’s routine.
+Women-owned Dovetail Workwear makes women’s gardening clothes and accessories that fit, work and look good.
+Their pants are specially designed to fit different body types and durable enough to stand up to any gardener’s routine.

 Aspiring backyard beekeepers can get started with a Bespoke Bee Supply hive made from locally harvested FSC-certified lumber.
 The product’s design and handcrafted techniques waste 30–60% less wood than conventionally made hives.